rootCircle/blog/docs/project/bgit.md

 For teams, the behavior of these rules can be configured in the project's `.bgit/config.toml` file, ensuring everyone on the project is protected by the same safety standards.

-## Conclusion
+## Closing Thoughts

 Git is the industry standard for version control, and learning it is a journey every developer should take. `bgit` isn't here to replace that journey.
 It's here to be a friendly first step—a set of training wheels that guides you with best practices until you're ready to ride on your own.

-The project is fully open-source, distributed under the **MIT license**, and is currently in a **pre-alpha stage**.
+The project is fully open-source, distributed under the **MIT license**, and is currently in a **pre-alpha stage**(expect half-backed grade goodness <3).
 This is the perfect time to get involved, provide feedback, and help shape its future. `bgit` is built with Rust and supported on **Windows, macOS, and Linux**.

 So, give it a try on your next project.
 Star the repository on [GitHub](https://github.com/rootCircle/bgit) if you find it interesting, and don't hesitate to open an issue with feedback or suggestions.